 We’d be remiss if we didn’t mention a few of the many attractions available in Concord, the conclusion of one of the best scenic drives in Massachusetts.

-Not only was Concord the site of the first resistance battle of the American Revolutionary War, but it was also home to such transformative minds as Henry David Thoreau, Ralph Waldo Emerson, Bronson and Louisa Alcott, and Nathaniel Hawthorne.
+Concord was the site of the first resistance battle of the American Revolutionary War and home to such transformative minds as Henry David Thoreau, Ralph Waldo Emerson, Bronson and Louisa Alcott, and Nathaniel Hawthorne.
 Truly a town worthy of exploration!

 Pro Tip: Get in touch with your inner Thoreau by visiting Walden Pond State Reservation, a 462-acre park complete with a replica of Thoreau’s home.

-When to go: You can drive the Battle Road Scenic Byway all year, although it’s beautiful during the fall with all the vibrant foliage!
+When to go: You can drive the Battle Road Scenic Byway all year, although it’s a beautiful scenic drive during the fall with all the vibrant foliage!

 4. Scenic Drives in Massachusetts: Mohawk Trail Byway